n8n-io/n8n-docs/docs/nodes/credentials/Todoist/README.md

+---
+permalink: /credentials/todoistApi
+---

 # Todoist
-You can find information about the operations supported by the Shopify node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.todoist) page.
+You can find information about the operations supported by the Todoist node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.todoist) page.
 You can also browse the source code of the node on [Todoist](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Todoist).

-# Authentication

 ## Pre-requisites

 Create a [Todoist](https://toggl.com/) account.

+## Using Access Token

 1. Access your Todoist dashboard.
 2. Click on the gear icon in the top right.